 Imagine if you could have control over the workings of your mind.
 Innovative findings in neuroscience tell us that we can actually train our brains in ways that will have a positive impact more than we think.

 Neuroscience provides evidence that our brains continue to develop and change throughout our lives.
-The concept of neuroplasticity suggest that we can form new neural pathways in the brain even by doing or thinking certain things.
-The more we reinforce and experience the thought patterns and behaviors; these pathways can become more hardwired as habits.
-They become well-traveled routes if used more frequently.
+The concept of neuroplasticity suggests that we can form new neural pathways in the brain even by doing or thinking certain things.
+The more we reinforce and experience the thought patterns and behaviors, the more these pathways can become hardwired as habits.
+In other words, they become well-traveled routes if used more frequently.

 According to the neuro-linguistic programming paradigm, we operate through mental maps learned through sensory experiences.
 NLP methods help us identify and adjust what is distorted or incomplete in our mental model.
 Our mental models include beliefs and thoughts that determine how we experience events in our lives.
 Our perceptions are subjective and filter what we experience.
 At times, our mental models do not serve us well and can lead us to unhealthy interpretations or reactions.